Antot-12/Spekulus/documentation.md

     id: serial('id').primaryKey(),
     name: text('name').notNull(),
     email: text('email').notNull(),
-    phone: text('phone'),
+    phone: text('phone'), // Optional
     message: text('message').notNull(),
     status: requestStatusEnum('status').default('pending').notNull(),
     submittedAt: timestamp('submitted_at').defaultNow().notNull(),
   });
   ```
-- **Functionality**: A public form on the homepage allows users to submit partnership inquiries.
+- **Functionality**:
-  - **Data Storage**: Submissions are stored in the `cooperation_requests` table.
+  - **Public Form**: Users can submit their proposals through a form on the homepage.
-  - **Email Notification**: If the `RESEND_API_KEY` is set in `.env`, the `createCooperationRequest` server action will also send an email notification to the site admin.
+  - **Data Storage & Notification**: Submissions are saved to the `cooperation_requests` table.
+If the `RESEND_API_KEY` is configured in the `.env` file, the system also sends an email notification to the administrator (`spekulus.mirror@gmail.com`).
-  - **Admin Management**: Submissions can be viewed, managed, and their status updated (e.g., "pending" to "replied") in the `/admin/cooperation` admin page.
+  - **Admin Management**: The `/admin/cooperation` page provides a full interface to view all submissions.
+Admins can see the details of each request, mark them as "pending" or "replied", and delete them.

 #### 22.4.
 Stay in the Loop (Newsletter)
-- **Purpose**: A simple email capture form for users who want to subscribe to a newsletter.
+- **Purpose**: A simple email capture form for users interested in receiving updates.
 - **Homepage Component**: `NewsletterSection` (`/src/components/landing/NewsletterSection.tsx`)
 - **Admin Page**: `/admin/newsletter`
 - **Database Tables**:
-  - `newsletterSections`: Stores the editable text for the section.
+  - `newsletterSections`: Stores the editable text content for each language.
     ```typescript
     export const newsletterSections = pgTable('newsletter_sections', {
       // ... id, lang, title, subtitle, privacy_notice